IOsonoTAN/koa-firebase-middleware/README.md

 })
 ```
 ## Customize
-This middleware support custom any fields in object, by the way we provide default values for using like this:
+this library is support custom to any fields in init option's object, by the way we provide default values for using like this:
 ```javascript
 {
   credential: null,